 - The end result, the rate of gene edition is also low.

-- The technique is more sensitive and accuracy is less.
+- Though the technique is sensitive enough and accuracy is less.

 CRISPR-CAS9 gene editing system: